 My goal is to have surplus energy, a clear head, intense focus, and a good mood on a stable and consistent basis – able to draw forth what I need, when I need it.

 Importantly, and often difficult for me, is that as intensely as I operate, I need as intense of a downtime in order to recover.
-This back and forth fluctuation between intense focus and deep work and total relaxation and recovery, too often neglected and “put off for later”, is the key to sustainable health and mastery.
-This doesn’t cost, it pays!
+This back and forth fluctuation between intense focus and deep work and total relaxation and recovery, is the key to sustainable health, energy, focus, and, ultimately, mastery.
+This focus on health doesn’t cost, it pays!

-- The Bulletproof infographic is great and easy to follow resource on what foods to eat most, what to avoid, when to eat, and why
+- I’ve found that the Bulletproof infographic is a great and easy to follow resource on what foods to eat most, what to avoid, when to eat, and why

 - Intermittent fasting (eat within an 8 hour period and have 12+ hours between dinner and breakfast)